 - Causing damage to nerves during the surgery

-- Accidentally leaving a surgical tool inside the patient’s body after the procedure is finished
+- Leaving a surgical tool inside the patient’s body after the procedure is finished

 Causes of Surgical Errors